tachyons/gitlab.nvim/README.md

 vim.keymap.set('n', '<C-g>', '<Plug>(GitLabToggleCodeSuggestions)')
 ```

+### Resource editing

+Enable the `gitlab.resource_editing` to enable:

+1. Use `:edit https://gitlab.com/RESOURCE_URL` to open a buffer with the description of an epic, issue, or merge request.
+1. Saving the buffer with `:w` will update the resource's Markdown description.

 ### Statusline

 `gitlab.statusline` is enabled by default which hooks into the builtin `statusline` to indicate the status of the GitLab Duo Code Suggestions integration.